dnshi/Leetcode/scripts/README.md

 # Comment & Readme Generator

-The `index.js` is Node.js script to generate
+The Node.js script is to generate:
-  - comment in your target source file
+  - comment header in your target source file
-  - table row in your README.md
+  - a table row in your README.md

 ### Commands